microsoft/vscode-docs/docs/extensionAPI/language-support.md

 #### Language Server Protocol

-Your language server send the `textDocument/publishDiagnostics` message to the language client.
+Your language server sends the `textDocument/publishDiagnostics` message to the language client.
 The message carries an array of diagnostic items for a resource URI.

 **Note**: The client does not ask the server for diagnostics.
 The server pushes the diagnostic information to the client.